hello, i'm samantha chaffin.

 I think you have a universe of stories in you.

-Other things: I have a B.A. in Theatre and Creative Writing from the University of Southern California.
-I’ve been a contributing blogger at The Yellow Conference and some other places, and can usually be counted on to work Batman, The Princess Bride, and/or Alan Rickman into conversations.
+Other things: I have a thing for Young Adult literature.
+I also have a B.A. in Theatre and Creative Writing from the University of Southern California.
+I’ve been a contributing blogger for The Yellow Conference and a few other places, and can usually be counted on to work Batman, The Princess Bride, and/or Alan Rickman into conversations.

 Right now, I'm probably hugging a bookshelf somewhere.